 Japanese taxpayers were shut out from Olympic venues.
-But they now can view the staggering bill.
+Now they can view the staggering bill.

 “If you’re just looking at those spreadsheets, you know, there was there was no reason for this game to go on, at least from Tokyo’s perspective,” said Victor Matheson, who studies sports economics at College of the Holy Cross in Worcester, Mass.

-By conservative estimates, the Tokyo Olympics cost $15.4 billion, a tab largely borne by Japanese taxpayers and is more than double the forecast when the city bid for the Games.
+By conservative estimates, the Tokyo Olympics cost $15.4 billion — a tab largely borne by Japanese taxpayers — and is more than double the forecast when the city bid for the Games.
 Japanese government auditors have estimated the true costs are likely at least $25 billion, which includes projects related to the Games.

 The official $15.4 billion tab is on par with the past two Summer Games: Rio de Janeiro in 2016 ($13.7 billion) London in 2012 ($15 billion).

-Every Olympic hosted since 1960 in Rome has run over budget, according to a 2020 study co-authored by Bent Flyvbjerg, a professor at the University of Oxford, who studies the economics of the Olympics.
+Every Olympics hosted since 1960 in Rome has run over budget, according to a 2020 study co-authored by Bent Flyvbjerg, a professor at the University of Oxford, who studies the economics of the Olympics.

 “This is like having a tiger by the tail, you know, when you say ‘yes’ to hosting the Games.
 You actually have very limited possibilities of stripping down cost” because the majority of the business decisions are made by the IOC and international athletics organizations, Flyvbjerg said.
 “Even under the best circumstances, putting on the Olympics is quite a burden financially … covid-19 definitely hasn’t made it easier for Tokyo.”